lucavallin/barco/README.md

 ├── lib                 third-party libraries
 ├── scripts             scripts for setup and other tasks ├── src                 C source files
-│   ├── barco.c         (main)
+│   ├── barco.c         (main) Entry point for the CLI
 │   └── *.c
 ├── tests               contains tests
-├── .clang-format       configuration for clang-format ├── .cang-tidy          configuration for clang-tidy ├── .gitignore
+├── .clang-format       configuration for the formatter ├── .clang-tidy         configuration for the linter ├── .gitignore
-├── .clang.cfg          configuration for the compiler
 ├── LICENSE
 ├── Makefile
 └── README.md